How to Create an NFT on Ethereum Tutorial

 // Start deployment, returning a promise that resolves to a contract object

-const myNFT = await MyNFT.deploy(); // Instance of the contract
+const myNFT = await MyNFT.deploy(deployer.address); // Pass the deployer's address as the initial owner

 }